Patagonia Unbound |Patagonia Multi-Sport Tours | Patagonia Adventure Vacation

 Day 3

-Grey Glacier Kayak and Sail
+Grey Glacier Kayak

 Wake up to coffee and a warm breakfast at camp before heading off on a scenic drive to Lake Grey.
 Once there, hop onto the boat and sail across Lake Grey with its glowing blue icebergs.
 In the distance, Paine Massif rears up over the glacier and the Southern Patagonian Ice Field.
 Our cruise takes us to the foot of Glacier Grey, where calving ice cracks and falls into the water.